Communicating Your LENS to your School

 During your needs assessment your Disability Officer will explain the different levels of disability disclosure and raise your awareness of the importance of sensitive data.
-The Trinity Consent to Disclose and Share Disability Information form will be explained and all students are required at registration to complete this form.
+The Trinity Consent to Disclose and Share Disability Information form will be explained and all students are required upon applying for reasonable accommodation to complete this form.

 For example, if you are provided with examination accommodations the Exams Office and academic staff teaching on your degree programme will be aware of your exam accommodations, so complete anonymity is not possible.

 All student applying for support with the Trinity Disability Service have a Learning Educational Needs Summary (LENS).
 The information in the LENS report is made available to the relevant staff within the University (i.e. teaching staff, Disability Service personnel, your Tutor) to help them also provide assistance.

 You may, of course, choose not to disclose a disability to Trinity staff, although we would always advise students to do so.

 LENS reports include the following information:

 Information about disability is classed as sensitive personal data and will be processed by the University in accordance with the Data Protection Act 1998 (as amended) and the University's Data Protection Policy.